alexisrsantos/JAMA_Reply/README.md

 ### Figure 4
 ![Figure 4](Total_Deaths_Pop_B.jpg)

-These figures were produced using Excel.
+These figures were produced using Excel (Sorry no code!).

 # Problems?
 If you find any problems with our data or code, please create an [issue](https://github.com/alexisrsantos/JAMA_Reply/issues) and we will answer it as soon as possible.